 Outstanding international postdoctoral scholars with good degrees, publications in prestigious specialist journals, relevant research experience and excellent research proposals can also receive support in the shape of fellowships and prizes.

 Research funding in Germany is provided by government bodies, various organisations and foundations, including many of the large non-university research institutions, and industry.

-Search for a wide range of funding programmes for international PhD students, postdocs and senior researchers.
+Search for a wide range of funding programmes for international PhD students, postdocs and established researchers.